 |Standard + Redline PDF Bundle||22||$72.00|| ADD TO CART|

 Significance and Use

-The use of this guide is voluntary and is intended for use as a procedures guide for selection and application of specific types of strain gages for high-temperature installations.
+4.1 The use of this guide is voluntary and is intended for use as a procedures guide for selection and application of specific types of strain gages for high-temperature installations.
 No attempt is made to restrict the type of strain gage types or concepts to be chosen by the user.
-The provisions of this guide may be invoked in specifications and procedures by specifying those which shall be considered mandatory for the purpose of the specific application.
+The provisions of this guide may be invoked in specifications and procedures by specifying those that shall be considered mandatory for the purpose of the specific application.
 When so invoked, the user shall include in the work statement a notation that provisions of this guide shown as recommendation shall be considered mandatory for the purposes of the specification or procedure concerned, and shall include a statement of any exceptions to or modifications of the affected provisions of this guide.

 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 1.7 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

 |Link to Active (This link will always route to the current Active version of the standard.)|

 ASTM E1319-21, Standard Guide for High-Temperature Static Strain Measurement, ASTM International, West Conshohocken, PA, 2021, www.astm.orgBack to Top